-As at December 31, 2023, the REIT had 41 tenants across the IP Portfolio compared to 42 tenants, as at December 31, 2022, and 73 tenants across the Total Portfolio, compared to 75, as at December 31, 2022.
+As at March 31, 2024, the REIT had 45 tenants across the IP Portfolio compared to 41 tenants, as at December 31, 2023, and 78 tenants across the Total Portfolio, compared to 73, as at December 31, 2023.

 All lease contracts in France, Germany and Spain have rental indexation.
 In France, this is based on the Construction Costs Index (Indice du Coût de la Construction "ICC"), the average Tertiary Activities Rent Index (Indice des Loyers des Activités Tertiaires "ILAT").
 The Consumer Price Index - CPI, or the German or Spanish Consumer Price Index provides for rent indexation in those jurisdictions.
 Rent is increased annually to reflect the rising cost of living which protects returns to Unitholders.
-The rent indexation applied on most leases was approximatively 4% for 2023.